adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![PyCon US 2022](../assets/2022mmdd/pyconus2022.png)](https://us.pycon.org/2022/l)

 PyCon US 2022 planning is underway.
-The team is planning to host the event in person with an online component.
-April 27, 2022 - May 5, 2022.
-Head over to the [PyCon US 2022 website](https://us.pycon.org/2022/) for details about the conference and more information about the sponsorship program - [PyCon Blog](https://pycon.blogspot.com/2022/10/pycon-us-2022-website-and-sponsorship.html).
+The event is in-person with an online component.
+April 27, 2022 – May 5, 2022 in Salt Lake City, Utah USA.
+Head over to the [PyCon US 2022 website](https://us.pycon.org/2022/) for details about the conference and the schedule (new) – [PyCon Blog](https://pycon.blogspot.com/2022/10/pycon-us-2022-website-and-sponsorship.html).

 [![PyCon IT 2022](../assets/2022mmdd/pyconit2022.png)](https://pycon.it/en)